Call4Cloud | MMP-C | Autopilot | Device Preparation

 If you have read my last blog (part 4) you will have learned that the Orchestrator AKA the Chef will make sure that those policies are monitored and taken care of.
 With the power of Declarative device management, the device could fix it on the fly for you.
 Isn’t that great?

-Before we are going to zoom into what happens when those policies are corrupted, let’s do a small recap on how those policies are checked on a regular basis when your device was enrolled into MMP-C
+Before we are going to zoom into what happens when those policies are corrupted, let’s do a small recap on how those policies are checked regularly when your device was enrolled into MMP-C

 2. The arrival of the documents